learn-co-students/ruby-oo-relationships-practice-blood-oath-exercise-nyc04-seng-ft-041920/README.md

   => ["...then blood it shall be", "Brotherhood of the Sun", "Cor blimey, mate!
 What are ye doing in me pockets?"]
   ```

-**Note: Had to create more followers for these two, but the methods above still do work**

 - [x] `Follower.most_active`
   * returns the `Follower` instance who has joined the most cults